-Nasal septum is the part of the nose that separates nostrils and when the cartilage that separates the nostrils is out of position or crooked, the condition of deviated nasal septum occurs.
-It can cause serious breathing problems, heavy snoring, severe sleep apnea, and sometimes even pain.
-This condition is curable thanks to Septoplasty.
-Also called deviated septum surgery, the procedure fixes the deviated nasal septum and improves airflow through the nostrils by adjusting the alignment of the deviated septum inside the nose.
-The cost of septoplasty greatly changes depending on several conditions.
+The nasal septum is the part of the nose that separates nostrils, and when the cartilage that separates the nostrils is out of position or crooked, the condition of deviated nasal septum occurs.
+It can cause serious breathing problems, headache, heavy snoring, bleeding, severe sleep apnea, and sometimes even pain.
+Some patients with a deviated septum need to undergo surgery to relieve their symptoms.

 What is Septoplasty?